Astragalus ceramicus var. ceramicus

 Habitat in Arches National Park: sandy soils in desert shrub, grassland, riparian and pinyon-juniper communities

-Location seen: park road and Delicate Arch road, outside Arches National Park in Negro Bill Canyon
+Location seen: park road and Delicate Arch road, outside Arches National Park in Grandstaff Canyon

 Other: The genus name, “Astragalus”, is the Greek name for “legume”, and may be derived from “astragalos” which means “ankle bone” referring to the shape of the leaves or the pods.
 The species name, “ceramicus”, means “pottery-like” and refers to the seedpod's appearance.